 A Day in the Life of Ву A typical day might include: School subjects you might use most: Band Math Art Science In this career, it's really true that: One great thing about this career: What might be challenging?
 Fun fact!

 Career Comics 3

 Create a comic strip series that stars the future you in a career you are exploring.
 Use pictures and words to show what it's like to work in this career.
-At the top, write the career title (for example, "an Astronaut") and sign your name.

 Career Action Plan